itterative/yadt/README.md

 Afterwards, simply run `uv run main.py` in order to start the UI.

 #### Running with a venv
 You can also use Python's built-in virtual environments to run the project.
 Run `python3 -m venv .venv` to create your environment, then activate it using `. .venv/bin/activate`.
+To install the dependencies, you need to run `pip install -r requirements-cpu.txt`.

 Afterwards, run `python3 main.py` to start the UI.